 We have several agreements with groups and organizations that extend library privileges free of charge to members of the BC community.
 Privileges are determined by the host library and may differ from your borrowing privileges here at BC.

-Current Boston College faculty, staff and students may borrow materials from Brandeis, Boston University, and Northeastern University by presenting their Boston College ID.
-By logging into My Accounts, you will be able to view and renew items borrowed from these institutions.
+Current Boston College faculty, staff and students may borrow materials from these institutions by presenting their Boston College ID:

-To borrow materials from a BLC library other than Brandeis, Northeastern University and Boston University (see above), first visit the O'Neill Library Circulation Desk to pick up a consortium card that demonstrates that you are in good standing with Boston College Libraries.
+To borrow materials from a BLC library other than Brandeis, Northeastern University and Boston University (see above), first, visit the O'Neill Library Circulation Desk to apply for a consortium card that confirms you are in good standing with Boston College Libraries.
 Present your consortium card and Boston College ID at the member library to obtain borrowing privileges from that library.

 In lieu of visiting BLC libraries, faculty, staff and students can request BLC library owned material through Worldcat